Body Part: Arms, Back

-Slowly exhale and slowly pull your body upwards by flexing (bending) your elbows and pulling your arms down to your sides Attempt to pull in a motion that drives your elbows directly down towards the floor, keeping your elbows in front of your body.
+Slowly exhale and slowly pull your body upwards by flexing (bending) your elbows and pulling your elboes down to your sides Attempt to pull in a motion that drives your elbows directly down towards the floor, while keeping them positioned in the 3 and 9 o’clock position (aligned with the sides of the trunk).
 Attempt to keep your body aligned vertically to the floor and avoid swinging your body during your upward pull

 Continue pulling upward until your chin is level with the bar or your hands.
 Pause momentarily then slowly return to your starting position by allowing your arms to extend back overhead until your arms are fully extended.
 Continue to maintain your shoulder and wrist position, and the vertical alignment of your trunk.
 Repeat the movement.

-This exercise targets the back and biceps muscles effectively, but should be performed without compromise to the shoulder.
-Follow the instructions provided to reduce the stress placed upon your shoulder
+This exercise targets the back muscles effectively, but should be performed without compromise to the shoulder.
+Follow the instructions provided to reduce the stress placed upon your shoulders